iocafe/iocafe-doc/source/extensions/python-api/200529-build-python-for-debugging.rst

 Debug Python with QT creator
 ******************************
-QT creator needs to be started with script which sets LD_LIBRARY_PATH and PYTHONPATH do that debugging works
+QT creator needs to be started with script which sets LD_LIBRARY_PATH and PYTHONPATH do that debugging works.
+Select run in terminal if opening from file explorer.

 ::